Configuration¶

 30 |

-How many seconds to wait for a single page to respond before giving up. |
+Seconds to wait for a single page before giving up. |

 CRAWL_USER_AGENT |